-What is Pupil Premium and how does St Mary’s Academy use it?
+What is Pupil Premium and how does St Mary’s Primary School use it?

 The pupil premium grant is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
 These include pupils who are entitled to free school meals; those looked after by the local authority and the children of armed service personnel.

 At St Mary’s Catholic Academy we ensure that teaching and learning opportunities meet the needs of all pupils.
 We ensure that appropriate provision is made for pupils who belong to vulnerable groups.
 Pupil premium will be allocated following a needs analysis which will identify groups or individuals.

 |Academic Year||No. of eligible children||PP funding per child||Funding received|

 *please note that the funding received is approximate as the funding received for each child may differ depending on circumstances, e.g., looked after children.

 How does St Mary’s Catholic Academy use the Pupil Premium?

 Governors were aware when they set the budget that funding for schools was subject to change and new pressures; schools, like other areas of the economy, were facing increasing costs but a strictly limited budget.
 Governors did not wish to see the pupil premium funding simply replace funding that had been removed elsewhere from the budget.

 The Head Teacher has therefore ensured the following actions take place:

 - Pupil tracking systems have been further refined; progress of children who are eligible for pupil premium funding is now closely monitored.
 Additionally, pupil involvement in behaviour incidents, pupil punctuality and attendance and exclusions are also now analysed.